-The Maryland Department of the Environment (MDE), Land and Materials Administration (LMA), Solid Waste Program (SWP) as part of its mission to protect public health, the environment, and the state's natural resources from concentrated heavy metals and other pollutants, regulates the management, disposal, and beneficial reuse of coal combustion byproducts in the State.
-Due to the potential significant environmental impacts from CCBs, MDE will need to continue inspection monitoring activities for the foreseeable future.
-This report is submitted to the General Assembly of Maryland to satisfy §9-285 of the Environment Article, Annotated Code of Maryland, which requires MDE to inform the legislature about the status of the State Coal Combustion By-Products (CCBs) Management Fund ("the Fund").
+This report is submitted to the General Assembly of Maryland to satisfy §9-285 of the Environment Article, Annotated Code of Maryland, which requires that the Maryland Department of the Environment (MDE) inform the legislature about the status of the State Coal Combustion By-Products (CCBs) Management Fund ("the Fund").
 Section §9-285 requires MDE to provide information on:

-- (1) The status of the Fund; - (2) Revenues of and expenditures from the Fund; - (3) The efficiency of the CCBs regulatory program; - (4) Compliance rates within the regulatory program; and - (5) Based on the factors listed in items (1) through (4) above, the necessity to review and adjust the fee in accordance with §9-283(g).
+- (1) The status of the Fund; - (2) Revenues of and expenditures from the Fund; - (3) The efficiency of the CCBs regulatory program; - (4) Compliance rates within the regulatory program; and - Based on the factors listed in items (1) through (4) above, the necessity to review and adjust the fee in accordance with §9-283(g).

-The purpose of the Fund is to provide MDE with the resources to oversee the disposal, beneficial use, and management of CCBs in the State.
+The purpose of the Fund is to provide MDE with the resources to oversee the disposal, beneficial use, and management of CCBs in the State of Maryland.
 These materials are the residuals created when coal is burned for energy.
-Coal consists of a large percentage of organic carbon, with a variable percentage of other naturally occurring minerals that may contain a wide range of elements including metals.
-A significant amount of volume reduction takes place when coal is burned, as a large percentage of the organic carbon in the coal is converted into carbon dioxide.
+Coal consists of a large percentage of organic carbon, with a variable percentage of other naturally occurring minerals that may contain a wide range of elements, including metals.
+A significant reduction in volume takes place when coal is burned, as a large percentage of the organic carbon in the coal is converted into carbon dioxide.
 The carbon dioxide escapes as a gas, but most of the chemicals that make up the other minerals remain as solids and often oxides form when the coal is burned.
 The removal of the carbonaceous material causes the percentage, or concentration, of the nonvolatile elements that were present to be increased in the residual ash.
 So, although there is no more of a given element in the ash than there was in the original coal, it is now mixed with a much smaller volume of other chemicals, producing a higher concentration in the ash than there was in the original coal.
-Therefore, although largely derived from natural earth materials including coal and limestone, CCBs can contain potentially harmful amounts of some heavy metals, such as mercury, lead, chromium, cadmium, selenium, molybdenum, and boron, among others.
+Therefore, although largely derived from natural earth materials, including coal and limestone, CCBs can contain potentially harmful amounts of some heavy metals, such as mercury, lead, chromium, cadmium, selenium, molybdenum, and boron, among others.
 Although not acutely toxic or immediately hazardous, the concentrations of these chemicals can be harmful to plant and aquatic life and can render the air, surface water, and groundwater unhealthy for prolonged human exposure when not handled properly.